Animals Charities

 One of the questions people often have when they think about volunteering is what sort of a difference they can make in a big organisation at a local level.
 Will their efforts have a real effect and how can their contribution help animals?

-This year, Cyril and Marion Phelps are celebrating 50 glorious years as volunteers for Cats Protection.
+Cyril and Marion Phelps celebrated 50 glorious years as volunteers for Cats Protection quite recently.
 They joined the Great Amwell and District Branch in 1956 and 1957 respectively and have made a difference to hundreds of unwanted cats, many of whom had been abandoned.

 In the 50 years they have been volunteering, they have raised a family and held down full time jobs.